ArbitrumFoundation/docs/docs/dao-comprehension-check.md

 #### What process should be followed to execute this upgrade?

 The process for upgrading the Arbitrum One chain involves submitting a proposal as an AIP and going through the same voting and delay phases as any other proposal.
-The proposal must pass with a supermajority (see: [Constitution](dao-constitution.md)) of votable tokens being voted in favor of the change.
-The upgrade must also be approved by the Security Council with a 9-of-12 approval in order to take effect.
-The chain owner(s) will then perform the upgrade by updating the contract implementation of any of Arbitrum's core protocol [Transparent Upgradeable Proxy contracts](https://developer.arbitrum.io/useful-addresses), and adjusting system parameters (for example: through `setter` methods in the [ArbOwner precompile](https://github.com/OffchainLabs/nitro/blob/master/contracts/src/precompiles/ArbOwner.sol)).
+The proposal must receive more votes in favor of the change and must reach its respective quorum threshold (see: [Constitution](dao-constitution.md)).
+The chain owner(s) contract will then perform the upgrade by updating the contract implementation of any of Arbitrum's core protocol [Transparent Upgradeable Proxy contracts](https://developer.arbitrum.io/useful-addresses), and adjusting system parameters (for example: through `setter` methods in the [ArbOwner precompile](https://github.com/OffchainLabs/nitro/blob/master/contracts/src/precompiles/ArbOwner.sol)).

 It's important to note that the upgrade should be thoroughly tested and reviewed by the community and experts in the field before being proposed and implemented.
 Any upgrade should also be compliant with the applicable laws, in particular sanctions-related regulations.

-### Scenario 7: You want to create a new Arbitrum chain.

-#### What do you need to do next?

-It depends!
-If you want to create a new L3 chain, you can simply go ahead and deploy it.
-If you want to create a new L2 chain, you need to [submit a proposal](./how-tos/create-submit-dao-proposal) to have the chain approved & authorized the ArbitrumDAO.
-(See [New Chains](new-arb-chains.md).)

-### Scenario 8: The ArbitrumDAO experiences a season of voter apathy.

-#### Will this prevent work from being done on the chains that the ArbitrumDAO owns?

- No, voter apathy won't prevent work from being done on the chains that the ArbitrumDAO owns.
-The Constitution allows for <a data-quicklook-from='nonemergency-action'>non-emergency actions</a> to be taken, which don't require the approval of token holders.
-The Security Council has the power to perform emergency actions with a 9-of-12 approval, which can be used to address critical issues that cannot wait for voter approval.
-While voter participation is important for the proper functioning of the DAO, the Constitution has built-in mechanisms to ensure that work can continue to be done even in the event of low voter turnout.

-Note that voter apathy could have an impact on the governance of the DAO, and certain decisions and actions might not be as representative of the community's collective will if voter turnout is low.

-### Scenario 9: You've claimed $ARB tokens, but you don't have time to actively participate in ArbitrumDAO's governance.
+### Scenario 7: You've claimed $ARB tokens, but you don't have time to actively participate in ArbitrumDAO's governance.

 #### What options do you have?